Here’s how to zero in on a home project that can pay off.

-If you’re like most homeowners gearing up for a renovation project, you’re probably excited about improving your home but apprehensive about the cost.
+If you’re like most homeowners gearing up for a renovation project, you’re probably excited about improving your home, but apprehensive about the cost.
 After all, renovations can make homes better to live in and potentially better for resale.
 But they’re also generally big-ticket expenses.
-In 2019, remodeling a bathroom, for example, is estimated to cost around $20,420 on average, while adding a deck made out of composite can cost about $19,150† .
+In 2019, remodeling a bathroom, for example, was estimated to cost around $20,420 on average, while adding a deck made out of composite can cost about $19,150†.

 What’s more, not all home renovations deliver the same value, which can add to the anxiety of deciding what to tackle and how much to spend.
-These steps, offered by Huntington professionals, contractors, and homeowners who’ve been through the home renovation process themselves, can help you choose the right project and develop a plan that can help you avoid getting in over your head.
+These steps, offered by contractors and homeowners who’ve been through the home renovation process themselves, can help you choose the right project and develop a plan that can help you avoid getting in over your head.

 If increasing your home’s resale value is a primary consideration, online guides can help you identify a project with the greatest potential upside, such as new entryways or adding a deck‡.